alejandrojmnzz/fullstackopen-part0/Exercise 0.5.md

     server-->>browser: main.css
     browser->>server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/main.js
     server-->>browser: main.js
-    Note left of browser: the JS file have an event handler for requests, <br/> and it requests a JSON object with <br/> all the notes to display browser->>server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/data.json
+    Note left of browser: the JS file have an event handler for requests <br/> and another one for the form's submit event, <br/>and it requests a JSON object with <br/> all the notes to display browser->>server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/data.json
     server-->>browser: JSON object
     Note left of browser: browser saves the object in a global variable, <br/> then redraws all the notes